This will be a busy time for you and your baby as she starts to explore the world of solid food and perhaps start teething.

 Your baby will probably have a development check between seven and nine months.
 This may take place at home or in a clinic, and is an opportunity for you to discuss any issues or concerns you might have about your baby’s health, growth, development, behaviour, or parenting in general.

 By nine months, some, though by no means all, babies will be sleeping through the night.
 On the other hand, some babies who have previously slept well may start waking up.
-This may be the result of separation anxiety or it may be related to her developmental changes – she might decide to practise sitting up in her cot in the middle of the night, for instance.
-It is also possible that she is experiencing pain from teething (see below).
-It is less likely that she’s waking up because she’s hungry – unlike newborns, babies at this age don’t need to feed in the night.
+This may be the result of separation anxiety or it may be related to their developmental changes – they might decide to practise sitting up in their cot in the middle of the night, for instance.
+It is also possible that they are experiencing pain from teething (see below).

 Parents have different approaches to dealing with a wakeful baby and you will need to find one that suits you.
-Creating comforting routines and sleep associations can help your baby to soothe herself to sleep at bedtime and again if she wakes in the night.
+Creating comforting routines and sleep associations can help your baby to soothe themselves to sleep at bedtime and again if they wake in the night.

 Some parents practice ‘controlled crying’ in order to help their baby get to sleep on their own at night.
-This means that, when the baby starts crying, they go to her and soothe her, but don’t pick her up.
-They then leave her for five minutes and go back and soothe her again.
-The idea is to keep doing this until she falls asleep.
+This means that, when the baby starts crying, they go to them and soothe them, but don’t pick them up.
+They then leave them for five minutes and go back and soothe them again.
+The idea is to keep doing this until they fall asleep.
 After a few nights, the baby will usually sleep through.
 Don’t attempt controlled crying before your baby is six months old, however.

-Some parents are unhappy at the idea of using controlled crying as a technique and prefer to stay with their baby until she falls asleep again.
+Some parents are unhappy at the idea of using controlled crying as a technique and prefer to stay with their baby until they fall asleep again.
 Scientific concerns have also been raised about possible effects of controlled crying on babies' emotional development.

 Teething usually starts at around six to nine months old, beginning with the bottom front teeth, followed by the top front teeth and then the top and bottom incisors either side.
 While some babies don’t have any problems with teething others can experience pain and distress.
 The following can help: